An African Culinary and Wildlife Adventure with le Calabash’

 This is for your own account.

-- After the tour we have a wine tasting, followed by a Cape Malay Dinner by Zevenwacht Lake where Sidney will share with you some of the Cape Malay Culinary secrets.
+- Tonight, we will welcome you with a glass of Zevenwacht wine followed by a Cape Malay Dinner where Sidney will share with you some of the Cape’s Culinary secrets.

 Situated on the Stellenbosch Wine Route, Zevenwacht has viticulture roots which penetrate deep into the historic past of South Africa.
 While literally meaning Seven Expectations, the name Zevenwacht exemplifies the abundant delights which await visitors to the Farm.
 A leader in wine tourism, Zevenwacht was one of the first Wine Estates to establish a restaurant, hotel and conference facility, and spa on the estate.

 The wines of Zevenwacht are distinguished by their classic style and finely crafted elegance.
-Winemaker Jacques Viljoen honors century-old wine-making traditions, yet is boldly innovative, welcoming the contribution that modern technology makes to the vinification of premier wines.
+The Winemaker, Hagan honors century-old wine-making traditions, yet is boldly innovative, welcoming the contribution that modern technology makes to the vinification of premier wines.
 Covering 120 hectares of the 450-hectare property, the vineyards are ideally situated for the growing of quality grapes.
-Zevenwacht is characterized by good quality, varied soils and the vineyards have been selectively planted with red and white noble varietals.
+Zevenwacht is characterized by good quality, varied soils and the vineyards have been selectively planted with red and white noble varietals

 - Breakfast in the Manor House